VIPnytt/UserAgentParser/README.md

 /* googlebot */
 ```

-### Find different groups the User-Agent belongs to.
+### Find different groups the User-Agent belongs to
 ```php
 use vipnytt\UserAgentParser;